anypay/walletbot/README.md

 # Wallet Bot

-Self-custody, headless wallet service that runs as a daemon process within your data center.
+Self-hosted wallet API that runs as a daemon process within your data center.
 It manages your software operation's private keys so that your apps can securely send payments on any peer to peer payments network.

 ## Installation and Setup

-The application runs as a long-running process which should be managed by k8s, docker, or your system service manager such as systemd or similar.
-It may be run in a node.js environment or as an isolated docker container.
-The single process requires no additional services such as database servers to be run.
+Wallet Bot is meant to be run as a docker container.
+The single typescript process requires no additional services such as database servers to be run.

 `docker pull anypay/wallet-bot`

 ## Setting Up Wallet Bot Keys

 #### Wallet Private Key Seed Phrase